The Most Important Factors When Narrowing Down Your College List

 How a school prepares you for your chosen career path is important.
-While making your college list, thinking about which major to choose by deciding what you like, what you’re good at, and what skills you have, and which schools have programs that will help you pursue them.
+While making your college list, think about which major to choose by deciding what you like, what you’re good at, what skills you have, and which schools have programs that will help you pursue them.
 High school does not always prepare students for making this choice, so it is important to use other resources available to you, such as family, friends, or counselors.

 The Importance of Internships

 Certain colleges will allow students to take internships at companies connected to the school as part of their coursework.
 This is very important as it will help you build your resume and can sometimes lead to jobs after college.
 When making your college list, consider geography as it relates to the availability of internships relevant to your major.
 For example, if you are interested in business, you should consider schools in large cities such as New York or Boston.
 If you are interested in politics, you should think about going to school in Washington D.C.

 3. School Characteristics